Today, I'm sharing how to make my all-time favorite cake: A classic opera cake.

 - It's not overly sweet.

-- It's packed with pure aromas: The aromas of coffee, chocolate, almond, and cognac spread in your mouth!
+- It's packed with pure aromas: The flavors of coffee, chocolate, almond, and cognac spread in your mouth.

 Let's get started! 💪🏻